Ukraine & Kharkiv Researchers Support Foundation

 Oleksandr Petrenko, Director of the Institute for Problems of Cryobiology and Cryomedicine

-Please support this aim (state “Charitable donation for liquid nitrogen generator” in the payment comment section).
+Please support this aim (state “Transporting the equipment” in the payment comment section).

 Photo credits: 1 – Oksana Irvanets, Armiya Inform CC BY 4.0; 2 – Oleksandr Shylo (personal archive); 3 – Vasyl Holosnyi; 4 – Oleksandr Shylo (personal archive).